sstangl/openpowerlifting/docs/lifter-name-corrections.md

 ## Applying Name Corrections

-There is a script that will open every `lifters.csv` file in the directory tree, look for *incorrect names*, and automatically fix them to their associated *correct name*.
+There is a script that will open every `entries.csv` file in the directory tree, look for *incorrect names*, and automatically fix them to their associated *correct name*.

 To apply name corrections, execute the following command from the project root: